alexsohn1126/alexsohn1126/README.md

 This is my Github page, you can check out what I have worked on here!

-I am currently working for @getsentry/staff!
+I am currently working for Sentry!

 ### Project Overviews